 Graduation Check.
-The College of Education Office of Student Academic Services prepares a graduation check that indicates the undergraduate's status for completion of degree requirements.
-For those students in Professional Education, licensure as a teacher is included in the graduation check.
+The College of Education Office of Student Academic Services prepares a graduation check that indicates the undergraduate's status toward completion of degree requirements.
+For those students in Professional Education, teacher licensure requirements are included in the graduation check.
 Undergraduates may request through their academic advisers that the graduation check be completed.